rish-16/Angelfire/README.md

 There's still a lot to do with the library.
 Here are some future plans I have with it:

+- Create `demo` directory with hosted demo site
-1. Add sub-menu support
+- Add sub-menu support
-2. Add icon/image support for options
+- Add icon/image support for options
-3. Adding sections in menu
+- Adding sections in menu
-4. Minify and deploy to CDN
+- Deploy to CDN

 ---